Criminalization of homosexuality: Religions

 The Abrahamic religions all have traditionally held negative attitudes towards homosexuality.
-The Hebrew Bible prescribes the death penalty for "lying with another man as with a woman" (Leviticus 20:13) but does not directly address lesbianism.
+The Hebrew Bible prescribes the death penalty for "lying with another man as with a woman" (Leviticus 20:13).
 It is disputed if the biblical prohibition was originally intended to prohibit temple prostitution or particular sexual acts between multiple men, particularly those that are seen as compromising a man's masculinity.
-The total prohibition of homosexual behavior is considered to have evolved relatively late in the Jewish tradition.
+The total prohibition of homosexual behavior is considered by some, to have evolved relatively late in the Jewish tradition.
 Some Christians cite various Bible passages in order to justify the criminalization of homosexuality.
-Although the Holy See officially opposes the criminalization of homosexuality, in 2014 Roman Catholic bishops from Malawi, Kenya, Sudan, Tanzania, Eritrea, Zambia, Uganda, and Ethiopia united to demand criminal punishment of homosexuals, saying that it is unnatural and un-African.
+Although the Holy See officially opposes the criminalization of homosexuality, in 2014 Roman Catholic bishops from Malawi, Kenya, Sudan, Tanzania, Eritrea, Zambia, Uganda, and Ethiopia united to demand criminal punishment of homosexuals, calling homosexuality unnatural and un-African.

 According to sharia law, liwat (anal intercourse) and sihaq or musahiqa (tribadism) are considered sins or criminal offenses.
 The Sunni Hanafi school, unlike other Islamic schools and branches, rejects analogy as a principle of jurisprudence.
-Since there is no explicit call for the punishment of homosexuals in the accepted statements of Muhammed, Hanafi jurists classified homosexuality as a sin rather than a crime according to religious law and tazir offense whose punishment is left to the discretion of secular rulers.
-According to the Maliki, Shafi'i, Hanbali (Sunni), and Ja'afari (Shia) schools any penetrative sex outside of marriage or a man with his female slave is zina, a more serious crime.
+Since there is no explicit call for the punishment of homosexuals in the accepted statements of Muhammed, Hanafi jurists classified homosexuality as a sin rather than a crime according to religious law and a tazir offense, meaning the punishment is left to the discretion of secular rulers.
+According to the Maliki, Shafi'i, Hanbali (Sunni), and Ja'afari (Shia) schools, any penetrative sex outside of marriage or between a man and his female slave is zina, a more serious crime.
 Zina is punishable by lashes or death by stoning; whether the death penalty is allowed depends on the school, whether the man has been married, and whether he is the active or passive partner.
-However, in order to apply the death penalty it requires a confession, repeated four times by the accused, or testimony by four witnesses.
+However, the death penalty can only be applied upon a confession repeated four times by the accused or testimony by four witnesses.
 All Sunni schools, but not the Shia Ja'afari, consider non-anal sex between men to be a tazir offense.
 In recent times, some progressive Muslims have argued for a new interpretation of liwat (which is never defined in the Quran) to mean something other than consensual homosexual acts.

 Adherence to Islam is a major predictor of maintaining laws criminalizing homosexuality and the death penalty for it.
 The majority of studies have found no association for Christianity.
 State interference in religious matters, for example religious courts having jurisdiction beyond family law or bans on interfaith marriage, is strongly correlated with maintaining the criminalization of homosexuality.
+In Africa, anti-homosexual campaigns promoted by conservative Christians, sometimes with support from U.S. conservative evangelical Christian groups, have seen increased law enforcement efforts and the introduction of harsher penalties against homosexual activity.

-Under Buddhist religious law, there is no punishment for homosexuality among laypeople; although harsh penalties are prescribed for penetrative sexual activity by male monks, novitiates suffer less punishment than for heterosexual activity.
+Under Buddhist religious law, there is no punishment for homosexuality among laypeople.
+Although harsh penalties are prescribed for penetrative sexual activity by male monks, novitiates suffer less punishment than for heterosexual activity.